thornoe/AtomSetup/README.md

 -   `platformio-ide-terminal` (optional terminal package for atom)

 ## Linter
-Common package for language support but suboptimal for Python and R, thus, I recommend using IDE instead.
+Common package for language support but suboptimal for Python and R, thus, I recommend using IDE instead
 -   However, if you prefer Linter (e.g. if you only use Atom for LaTeX and Markdown) you can install the package `linter` and the relevant [language specific linter packages](https://atomlinter.github.io/), e.g.
     - `linter-markdown`
     - `linter-ui-default` & `linter-chktex` for LaTeX